Leave an Eternal Legacy to the Jewish People

 Please email or call us at 716-908-7475 so we can set up a time to talk.

 If you have been so generous as to include a bequest to Center for Jewish Life as part of your estate plan, please take the time to let us know.
 We would like to recognize you and your family for your generosity.

 The method used to make a bequest will depend on the kind of gift you choose to leave to Center for Jewish Life.

 Bequests of real estate, personal property, business interests and cash are typically made by way of a will, revocable trust or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete your bequest.
 (See below for Sample Bequest Wording.)

 Other bequests, such as those involving retirement assets, insurance policies, bank accounts and stocks and bonds, are typically made by completing a beneficiary designation form.
 Simply contact your retirement plan administrator, life insurance company, bank or investment broker and ask them to send you the right "beneficiary designation" or "payable upon death" form.
 To complete your bequest, you will need to complete and sign the form and return it to them.

 The last step in leaving any bequest involves the transfer to charity.
-Upon your passing, full value of the gift will be transferred to the Jewish Discovery Center tax-free and your estate will receive an estate tax charitable deduction.
+Upon your passing, full value of the gift will be transferred to the Center for Jewish Life tax-free and your estate will receive an estate tax charitable deduction.